lmqqqqqq/Video-Website-Project/README.md

 # Website
-This repo is the project for "Foundations of Computer Science".
+This is my project for "Foundations of Computer Science"(100709) in Tongji University.
 Desired domain name: **SaBiSaBi.com**
 Finished on Dec.12. :star2:
 # Group members